 We all make choices of our own free will that separate us from God.

 Choosing to HATE one another will also separate us from God.

-With great love and respect for my gay and lesbian friends as well as the Holy Catholic Church and her leaders, we must find a way to love and accept one another.
+With great love and respect for my gay and lesbian friends, the Holy Catholic Church, and its leaders, we must find a way to love and accept one another.

-The sacramental perspective-justification for the need to clarify and re-define marriage in our society.
+The sacramental perspective justifies the need to clarify and redefine marriage in our society.